farahbhr/ELK_Ansible_Project/roles/packetbeat/README.md

 Dependencies
 ------------

-This role requires the following roles to be run on the target server first prerequisites elk_stack elasticsearch
+This role requires the following roles to be run on the target server first</br>
+prerequisites
+elk_stack
+elasticsearch